 Determine Shipping Charges

 Once the customer reaches the point of checkout his bag total skyrocket with the extra shipping charges added.
-Opening an online store means it’s not easy to deliver a product to your customer as you do it in a retail shop.
+Opening an online store means it’s not easy to deliver a product to your customer as you do in a retail shop.
 To simplify the process, try selecting a shipping company that can integrate directly into your eCommerce site, with just a few clicks offering you a host of shipping options.

 - Display the shipping charges along with the applicable taxes alongside the product